 An outdoor museum within the quarries welcomes visitors.
 And local guide Sara Paolini is giving us a quick tour.

-Sara: You have to know that the history of Carrara goes back before the Roman time.
-The people here used these wood wedges to get the rock from the mountain.
-They placed the wet wedges in cracks in the rock and when they expanded, the rock split from the mountain.
-In the Roman times it was all done by hand using hammer and chisels they cut the blocks from inside the mountain.
+Sara: You have to know that the history goes back before the Roman time.
+The people living here in Carrara they used these wood wedges to split the rock from the mountain.
+They wet the wood wedges would expanded and the block split from the mountain.
+In the Roman times the slaves worked just by hand using hammer and chisels and they cut the blocks here inside the mountain.

-Rick: So how are we doing — are we cutting anything?
+Rick: So how are we doing — have we cut anything?

-Sara: Yes, we cut, but you see here that iron plates and the sand was abrasive and cut the marble.
-The workers only cut three inches a day.
+Sara: Yes, we cut, but you see here the iron plate, you don’t see any teeth on the side because water and sand came from the top and sand was abrasive and cut the marble.
+And in this way these two workers cut three inches a day.

-Rick: So if we were to cut all day how much would we cut?
+Rick: So if we cut all day today how much will we cut?

-Sara: About a half of an inch.
+Sara: Half of an inch.
 And now I can show you the modern technology the workers use to cut the marble.
-This cable it works like a saw but in this case it is not the sand, it is diamonds.
+This cable it works like a bandsaw but the abrasive in this case is not the sand, it is these great big, these industrial diamonds.

 Rick: Oh, O.K.

-Sara: But it works much faster.
-They can cut many feet an hour.
+Sara: And it works faster, much faster.
+They can cut many feet in an hour.

 Rick: Much better.
 So what is so good about this marble here?

-Sara: Here is the finest quality of the white marble.
-It is so good.
+Sara: Here it is the finest quality of the white marble here in Carrara.
+It is so good to be worked here.

-Sara: Oh yes, they love this and Michelangelo too, he came every time alone on foot to the quarries to choose the best block.
-He sat and looked at the marble, he knew what was inside.
-He revealed it just by chipping away the extra marble.
+Sara: Yes, they love this marble and Michelangelo too loved the marble here in Carrara.
+And he came every time alone to Carrara, he came on foot to the quarries on the mountain to choose the best block.
+And when he saw the block he sit in front of the block and just looking at the block he knew what was inside.
+So if the David was inside he revealed it just chipping away the extra marble.